Person stressed while reviewing emergency loan documents highlighting common borrowing mistakes

 Many borrowers assume emergency loans — especially payday loans — have no credit impact.
 That assumption is only partially true, and acting on it is a costly emergency loan mistake.

 If your credit score is already damaged and you need to rebuild while managing debt, understand the distinction between products.
 Our comparison of secured cards vs. credit builder loans for building credit faster clarifies which tools actually report to bureaus and deliver lasting score improvement.
-Also consider that even a single missed emergency loan payment can lower a FICO Score by 60–110 points, according to FICO’s credit score education resources.
+Also consider that even a single missed emergency loan payment can lower a FICO Score by 60 to 110 points, according to FICO’s credit score education resources.

 Key Takeaway: A single missed payment on an emergency loan can drop a FICO Score by up to 110 points, per FICO’s scoring model data.
 Payday loans offer no upside — default harms credit, but on-time payment does not help it.